iKala/gorm-cli/README.md

 ---

-## Thanks for all of you guys like this project
+## Thanks for all of you guys liking this project
 It's very welcome to give your PRs to make this little tool much easier to use. 🙂